Canadian dollar boosted by M&A; bonds mixed

 M&A proposals were credited with a big chunk of the Canadian dollar's 19.5 percent rise in 2007, but such activity mostly dried up near the end of the year as credit conditions tightened.

-The TransAlta announcement comes on the heels of news last week that Royal Dutch Shell (RDSa.L: Quote) was going to buy Duvernay Oil Corp DDV.TO for C$5.9 billion.
+The TransAlta announcement comes on the heels of news last week that Royal Dutch Shell (RDSa.L) was going to buy Duvernay Oil Corp DDV.TO for C$5.9 billion.

 Looking forward, investors will focus on upcoming data, starting with Canadian retail sales for May on Tuesday.